Iterative Alignment Flows: EXPERIMENTS

 \section{EXPERIMENTS}

-We explore our iterative barycenter method both qualitatively and quantitatively using both 2D simulated data and ``permuted'' MNIST \citep{lecun-mnisthandwrittendigit-2010}---permuted means that our methods do not leverage the image structure of MNIST but merely treat each image as 784-dimensional vector.\footnote{AlignFlow and the CNN classifier we use for evaluation do use the image structure but our iterative methods do not.} Additional experiments, implementation details and results can be found in the appendix, including experiments on FashionMNIST \citep{xiao2017/online}.
+We explore our iterative alignment method both qualitatively and quantitatively using both 2D simulated data and ``permuted'' MNIST \citep{lecun-mnisthandwrittendigit-2010}---permuted means that our methods do not leverage the image structure of MNIST but merely treat each image as 784-dimensional vector.\footnote{AlignFlow and the FID we use for evaluation do use the image structure but our iterative methods do not.} Additional experiments, implementation details and results can be found in the appendix, including experiments on FashionMNIST \citep{xiao2017/online}.